 We Rise: the Earth Guardians Guide to Building a Movement that Restores the Planet by Xiuhtezcatl Martinez, a 17-year old indigenous environmental activist and hip hop artist.
 Xiuhtezcatl came to campus in October 2018 as the President's Sustainability Lecturer.
 For more information, visit Xiuhtezcatl's website.

 Beginning with the empowering story of the Earth Guardians and how Xiuhtezcatl has become the voice of a generation, We Rise explores all aspects of effective activism and provides step-by-step information on how to start or join a solution-oriented movement.
 If you are interested in creating real and radical change, We Rise will give you the inspiration and information you need to make the world a better place and leave you asking: If I don't step up, who will?

-For any questions or concerns, contact the Department of Student Life (firstname.lastname@example.org or 585-245-5851) or the Assistant Director for Educational Initiatives, Meg Reitz, PhD (email@example.com or 585-245-6363)
+For any questions or concerns, contact the Department of Residence Life (email@example.com or 585-245-5726) or the Associate Director for Educational Initiatives, Meg Reitz, PhD (firstname.lastname@example.org or 585-245-6363)